idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeCreepPlasticityStress.md

 This class is not intended for use with a total small linearize strain formulation.
 !alert-end!

-`ComputeCreepPlasticityInelasticStress` requires one creep model and one plasticity model.
-These need to be based on:
+`ComputeCreepPlasticityStress` requires one creep model and one plasticity model.
+These need to be "stress update" models that derive from the following base classes for creep and plasticity:

 - [PowerLawCreepStressUpdate](PowerLawCreepStressUpdate.md)
 - [IsotropicPlasticityStressUpdate](IsotropicPlasticityStressUpdate.md)